Posted on August 12, 2022

 The third update to the Saving Babies’ Lives Bundle, published in June 2023, encourages providers of maternity and neonatal care to draw upon the learning of PERIPrem to aid the optimisation of perinatal care (element five).

-The National Neonatal Audit Programme’s (NNAP) 2021 report (published in November 2022) shows units across the South West achieved, on average, the:
+The National Neonatal Audit Programme’s (NNAP) 2022 report (published in November 2023) shows:

 In September 2022 PERIPrem was awarded best regional/national project at that year’s BAPM Gopi Menon Awards.